 Contrary to what many people believe, narcissists don’t move on so quickly.
 Before I explain this, it’s important to understand the emotional state of someone who has fully moved on.
 When someone has moved on completely, they feel neutral towards their ex.
-This means that he or she won’t have any desire for revenge, anger, or a desire get their ex back.
+This means that they won’t be having any desire for revenge, anger, or a desire get their ex back.
 The emotional pain associated with the breakup will have vanished as well.

-To reach this final stage of recovery, one has to go through all the stages of recovery namely: denial, anger, depression, bargaining and lastly acceptance.
+To reach this final stage of recovery, a person has to go through all the stages of recovery.
+These stages are: denial, anger, depression, bargaining and acceptance.
 Denial being the first stage, it comes right after the breakup.
-This is where a person can’t believe that the relationship is over for good.
-Here a person is still full of hope that maybe the breakup was just a normal fight that will be settled soon.
+This is where a person can’t believe that the relationship has just ended.
+Here, a person is still full of hope that maybe their partner will change their mind and come back.

 Denial is usually followed by anger.
-This is where a person feels that his rights were violated, he feels a strong desire to make his ex pay for his mistakes and an angry attitude toward them.
+This is where a person feels that their rights were violated, they feels a strong desire to make their ex pay for their mistakes.
+It’s at this stage that some people go to extremes and attack their exes physically.
 The third stage is depression followed by bargaining and lastly acceptance.

 That is how the human mind processes breakup and any type of loss, whether the person is a narcissist, a psychopath or a mentally healthy person.
-However the more a person was attached to the relationship, the more intense and painful recovery would be.
+However, the more a person is attached to the relationship, the more intense and painful recovery becomes.

 You may be thinking that narcissist move on so quickly because they never get attached to their partner but that’s not true at all.